pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 To learn more about Iceberg in CDE please visit [Using Apache Iceberg in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-using-iceberg.html).

 To learn more about CDE Jobs please visit [Creating and Managing CDE Jobs](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-create-job.html) in the CDE Documentation.

+## Summary

+[In the next section](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part03_airflow.md#part-3-orchestrating-pipelines-with-airflow) you will learn the basics of Airflow Orchestration in CDE in order to deploy a pipeline of dependent CDE Jobs.